-Now that you have the basics of Champagne, why not go to your local store or order a bottle online and invite your friends, family, or loved ones to enjoy it.
+Now that you have the basics of Champagne, and know “how many glasses of champagne in a bottle?”, why not go to your local store or order a bottle online and invite your friends, family, or loved ones to enjoy it.
 It is the perfect drink to enjoy with loved ones and we hope you have a wonderful time indulging in this delightful beverage.

 Remember, choose a beautiful scene, it greatly affects your mood.
 If you have enjoyed it before, what are some of your favorite Champagne memories?
 Let us know in the comments below!